VSchool/code-challenges/exercises/array-methods/README.md

 var fruit = ["banana", "apple", "orange", "watermelon"];
 var vegetables = ["carrot", "tomato", "pepper", "lettuce"];
 ```

-After every command, console.log() your arrays.
-A good way to do that is to use:
+After every command, use `console.log()` to inspect your arrays.
+A good way to do that is to do something like:

 ```js
 console.log("fruit: ", fruit);
 console.log("vegetables: ", vegetables);